 Like when I embarked on a search for my calling in life and work, and my life went from a straight-line rise in school and career to a trial-and-error, meandering journey that was enriching, but at times didn’t seem to lead anywhere in particular.
 (Read my story)

-One thing I’ve learnt from these experiences (and, by the way, they keep occurring every now and then even now that I’ve found my calling as a Change Catalyser, and have set up my coaching practice):
+One thing I’ve learnt from these experiences (and, by the way, they keep occurring every now and then even now that I’ve found my calling as a Coach, Consultant and Author, and have set up my professional practice):

 A hiatus is not what it seems

 That’s good news!

 I’ve come to think that the image of a hiatus as being the empty, unproductive bit between two clear, achieving states – A) what we were doing before, and B) what we’ll be doing afterwards – is an illusion.

-Because what’s more likely happens is that we’re moving from A) to B) in a much more gradual, bit-by-bit and seamless kind of way.
+Because what’s more likely to happen is that we’re moving from A) to B) in a much more gradual, bit-by-bit and seamless kind of way.
 With quite a few detours, backwards-and-forwards, and even going -’round-in-circles in between.

 So that B) kind of evolves from A) over time.

 And B), though it may be stable for a while, is not a set-in-stone state, either.
 Rather, I suspect that things might happen in it that state, almost imperceptibly, which start moving us on towards its end – and towards C) – i.e. what we’ll do after B).

 This means that, our lives are in constant flux.
 And hiatus experiences, though seemingly empty or quiet, are not really unproductive bits of our journey, but useful transitions that move us forward even though we might not feel that they do.

-The bit in between – the hiatus – can feel like a hole into which we’ve fallen
+The bit in between – the hiatus – can feel like we’ve fallen into a hole

 Like we’re stuck there, unable to escape nor move our life forward.